0xJepsen/HashCollision/README.md

 The second domain optimization is regarding the phenomena of two private keys sharing an address.
 I still need to look further into this.
 This could theoretically reduce the search space by a significant amount.

+## Collaboration

+If anyone wants to collaborate on any of these reasearch endeavors please reach out to me.
+Information availible on my github page

 ## Resources

 - [Efficient Ethereum Addresses](https://medium.com/coinmonks/on-efficient-ethereum-addresses-3fef0596e263)